3DCoded/Happy-Hare/Basic-Operation.md

 <br>

+#### 4-5.
+Transition Move:
-**4-5\.
-Transition Move:** Depending on the toolhead homing option employed the transition move can occur during the homing (toolhead sensor) or in the subsequent move, but in both cases it aims to reliably get the filament through the extruder gears using synchronized gear and extruder stepper movement.
+Depending on the toolhead homing option employed the transition move can occur during the homing (toolhead sensor) or in the subsequent move, but in both cases it aims to reliably get the filament through the extruder gears using synchronized gear and extruder stepper movement.

-**5\.
-Final Move to Nozzle:** Filament is moved the remaining distance to the meltzone.
+#### 5. Final Move to Nozzle:
+Filament is moved the remaining distance to the meltzone.
 This distance is defined by `toolhead_extruder_to_nozzle` (extruder homing) or `toolhead_sensor_to_nozzle` (toolhead sensor homing) reduced by any filament remaining in nozzle (explained later in guide).
 This movement will always be with synced gear and extruder steppers.

 > [!NOTE]
 > - If an encoder is available sanity checks checking for movement will monitor the loading process and issue errors (and lock the MMU) if things aren't copacetic.